Vitamin C benefits every cell and system in your body.

 A megadose of vitamin C goes far beyond the recommended daily upper limit.
 While unlikely to cause serious harm in most people, consuming too much vitamin C can have adverse side effects such as diarrhea, nausea, vomiting, heartburn, bloating, headache, insomnia and kidney stones.

-All our IV treatments are formulated by and given with the direct supervision of Dr. John LaLonde, and administered by experienced nursing staff.
+All our IV treatments are administered by experienced nursing staff.
 If you have any questions or concerns about the optimal level of vitamin C for you, please contact us or simply stop by our hydration clinic.

 Vitamin IV treatments make sure your body absorbs essential nutrients completely.